Mograsim-Team/Mograsim/docs/doc-snippets/getstarted.md

 Using the slider or by directly entering a number in the text field, the machine can be slowed down or sped up.

 Also, a "step by step execution" mode can be enabled.
 (TODO use "Step over" instead)
-Step by step execution means that the machine is automatically paused as soon as the clock switches to 1.
+Step by step execution means that the machine is automatically paused on each rising edge of the clock.
-When simulating the machine at a slow speed, this pause event happens fast enough for the wire connected to the clock to still be 0, but for fast speeds the pause event may happen late, causing this wire to already be updated to 1 when the machine is actually paused.
-Sometimes even some components react to the new clock value.
-(TODO fix this)

 At the bottom of the Simulation view, a single instruction table row is displayed.
 This row contains the instruction currently being executed.
 The MPM can be modified by this line.
 This is not recommended, however, because changes done here are not reflected in the MPM file, and will be undone if the MPM file is hot-replaced (see below), even if the changed row didn't change in the hot replace.
 Also, as for a hot replace, these changes doesn't affect the currently active microinstruction.